raphaelvallat/pingouin/docs/faq.rst

 3       F      38  Post 2.9
 ======= ====== === ==== ======

-To convert your data from a wide format (typical in Excel) to a long format, you can use the `pandas.melt() <https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.melt.html>`_ function
+To convert your data from a wide format (typical in Excel) to a long format, you can use the `pandas.melt() <https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.melt.html>`_ function.

 .. ----------------------------- READING -----------------------------
 .. raw:: html